rcl-ssl/docs/containers/aci.md

 You can download the files used in this sample from GitHub:
 [ACI with SSL/TLS](https://github.com/rcl-ssl/nginx-with-ssl-docker)

-Firstly, we will create a configuration file for NGINX to accept public incoming SSL/TLS connections on port 443 to the container group.
-NGINX will act as a reverse proxy for the web app which listens on port 80 on localhost.
+Firstly, we will create a configuration file for NGINX to accept public incoming SSL/TLS connections on port 443(HTTPS) to the container group.
+NGINX will act as a reverse proxy and forward public requests to the web app which listens on port 80 (HTTP) on localhost.

 Create a file named ``default.conf`` and add the following configuration :